rmorshea/pybooster/docs/src/concepts.md

 ### Scoping Parameters

-You can declare that any dependencies resolved for a function should be shared for the duration of the function's execution by setting `scope=True` in the injector:
+You can declare that any dependencies resolved for a function should be shared for the duration of the function's execution by setting `scope=True` in the injector.
+More specifically, the `scope` parameter creates a new [scope](#scopes) that lasts the duration of the function's execution:

 ```python
 from typing import NewType